YoonjungChoi/CMPE255_TEAM10/paper/paper.md

 Table 5.
 Decision Tree's accuracies with respective feature vector sets.

-**Observation:** We observed the tf-idf feature vectors set resulted in better accuracy(0.751) than other feature vectors sets.
-Since the decision Tree decides on a different node at each time, results could be differ considering that the difference with accuracy of the Countvectorizer feature vector set are small.
-Also, we observed that accuracies from feature vectors sets of Word2Vec and Word2Vec applied PCA are not much big difference rather than cases of Logistic Regression and SVM.
+**Observation:** We observed that the tf-idf feature vectors set resulted in better accuracy(0.751) than other feature vector sets.
+Since the decision tree decides on a different node at each time, results could differ and the differences in the accuracies of the Countvectorizer feature vector set are small.
+In addition to this, we observed that the accuracies from feature vector sets of Word2Vec and Word2Vec applied PCA has no significant difference as in Logistic Regression and Support Vector Machine.

+**Parameter Tuning:**

-We adjusted parameters DecisionTree to improve better accuracy with the Tf-Idf feature vectors set.
-As default values, Decision Tree has 'gini' criterion, 'best' split strategy, consider all number of features when looking for best split.
+We adjusted parameters to improve better accuracy with the Tf-Idf feature vectors set.
 We can see the detail of parameters in Sklearn documentation[18].

 The 'min_samples_split' parameter indicates the minimum number of samples required to split an internal node.
-For experiments, I used random_state to make reproducible results.
+For experiments, we used random_state to make reproducible results.

 ```
 clf = DecisionTreeClassifier(min_samples_split=10, random_state=27)
 ```

-We obtained the result and confusion matrix of the model.
+Results and confusion matrix of the model can be viewed below.

 |DT      | Accuracy | Recall | Precision | F1 Score |
 |--------|----------|--------|-----------|----------|